carlosccb/carlosccb.github.io/index.md

 Hi!
 I'm Carlos, and this is my web page.
 I'm a Data Scientist.
 Here you can see some stuff I've done.
 If you want to know more about me you can learn more about me in the [about me](about_me/about_me.html) section.

-This has been created mostly to showcase my professional profile for possible work-related or professional connections.
-If you're interested hit me up at my [github page](https://github.com/carlosccb).
+This has been created mostly to showcase my professional profile and some projects that I've worked on, so it's mostly for work-related or professional stuff.
+If you're interested hit me up at my [github page](https://github.com/carlosccb). <!---or on [linkedin]().--->

 ## Table of contents
 1. [About me](about_me/about_me.html)